DMacMakes/dmacdocs/content/en/torrens/aac202/week1/index.md

 1. Choose or design a prop for the environment below, using the style reference provided.
 2. Create a thread in the [Module 1 Discussion Forum](https://laureate-au.blackboard.com/webapps/discussionboard/do/forum?action=list_threads&course_id=_83852_1&nav=discussion_board_entry&conf_id=_133461_1&forum_id=_804652_1).
 Call it "_yourname_'s Prop Concept".
+3. Either choose an existing prop:
+  - Outline it in the environment concept
+  - Carefully lasso select's shape and copy/paste it to a new image with a grey background.
+4. Or if you decide to design a prop:
-    - Post the concept/design of your prop
+  - Draw up your design
-    - Hilight it in or place it in the environment image
+  - Provide an image of it placed in context in the concept
-    - Collect reference for the complete object (at least half of it isn't visible in environment concepts)
+  - Provide an image of it on a grey background
+5. Post the images in your prop thread.
+  - Also collect and post real world reference of your object for details you'll need

 ### The Environment Concept

 {{< imgproc retro_building_krzysztof-maziarz Resize "1024x" Link "retro_building_krzysztof-maziarz.jpg" >}}